Overview of Disability

-3. The third way, and the simplest way, to file an appeal would be to have your disability attorney, assuming you are represented, do the appeal.
-Individuals who have simply filed an application for disability will not generally need an attorney.
+3. The third way, and the simplest way, to file an appeal would be to have your New Jersey disability attorney, or non-attorney disability representative, assuming you are represented, do the appeal.

 Individuals who have already been denied and are now at the reconsideration appeal stage OR have been denied on a reconsideration and need to file a request for a social security hearing should probably consider getting representation.
 Of course, if you are represented, your designated representative should handle your appeal paperwork for you.

-Note: There are some attorneys who actually put in a strong effort toward winning a claim at the disability application level--so, yes, sometimes having a lawyer at the earliest stage possible can be of great benefit, but it really depends on getting a pro-active person to represent your claim.
+Note: There are some attorneys and representatives in New Jersey who actually put in a strong effort toward winning a claim at the disability application level--so, yes, sometimes having a lawyer at the earliest stage possible can be of great benefit, but it really depends on getting a pro-active person to represent your claim.

 If you are represented and receive a notice of disapproved claim (i.e. a notice of denial), then your first step should be to contact your disability lawyer (or your non-attorney advocate if this is the case) and advise them that you have been denied.
 Your rep will usually receive copies of whatever notice you receive, but this does not always happen and sometimes the claimant will get the notice first; therefore calling is always a good idea to ensure that both parties know exactly what is happening on the case.